-this is perhaps a bit embaressing to admit but.. oh well here goes..
-I have lived in Florence since 2007 and have NEVER been to the Chiesa di San Miniato al Monte above Piazzale Michelangelo until this January..
-I know I know.
-Perhaps , like many others arriving at Piazza Michelangelo was high enough but I am so happy that we finally made it up there because wow.. what a VIEW!
+This is perhaps a bit embarrassing to admit but.. oh well here it goes… I have lived in Florence since 2007 and have NEVER been to the Chiesa di San Miniato al Monte above Piazzale Michelangelo until this January… I know I know.
+Perhaps, like many others arriving at Piazza Michelangelo was high enough but I am so happy that we finally made it up there because wow.. what a VIEW!

-a little backstory on the church itself.
-St. Minias was by tradition the first evangeliser and Christian martyr in Florence.
+A little backstory on the church itself.
+St. Minias was by tradition the first evangelist and Christian martyr in Florence.
 Minias is thought to have been a Greek merchant or possibly an Armenian prince who left his home to make a pilgrimage to Rome.
 In about 250, he arrived in Florence and took up life as a hermit.
-He became a victim of the persecutions of the Emperor Decius (249-251 A.D.) and was beheaded.
-Legend has it that, after his decapitation, he picked up his head, put it back on his shoulders and went to die in the cave on Monte alle Croci where he had lived as a hermit.
+He became a victim of the persecutions of Emperor Decius (249-251 A.D.) and was beheaded.
+Legend has it that, after his decapitation, he picked up his head, put it back on his shoulders, and went to die in the cave on Monte Alle Croci where he had lived as a hermit.

-Worth mentioning ( and visiting ) is the cemetary , I personally am very fascinated by gothic cemetaries and crypts , does that make me creepy? its really very beautiful and take a friend if your easily spooked..
-Its called Porte Sante, and was laid out in 1854.
+Worth mentioning ( and visiting ) is the cemetery, I personally am very fascinated by gothic cemeteries and crypts, does that make me creepy?
+It’s really very beautiful but take a friend if you are easily spooked.
+It’s called Porte Sante and was laid out in 1854.
 Carlo Collodi, creator of Pinocchio, the politician Giovanni Spadolini and the sculptor Libero Andreotti are buried there.

 The monks who live there sing Gregorian Chants at Vespers each day at 5:30pm in the summer and at 4:30 during the winter.
 Website here.